Phidet/cambridge-hackathon/readme.md

-# Conversational AI Hackathon @ UCL 🎙️🤖
+# Conversational AI Hackathon @ Cambridge 🎙️🤖
-## 6th December 2024
+## 20th January 2025
-Welcome to the **Conversational AI Hackathon**, hosted at UCL! 🚀 This event is your opportunity to dive into the exciting world of Conversational AI and build real-time, voice-driven applications that tackle innovative challenges.
+Welcome to the **Conversational AI Hackathon**, hosted at Cambridge! 🚀 This event is your opportunity to dive into the exciting world of Conversational AI and build real-time, voice-driven applications that tackle innovative challenges.

-Email {sohaib, jiameng, adnan, lohith, emma}@neuphonic.com if you need any help!
+Email {sohaib, jiameng, adnan, lohith, emma, rachel}@neuphonic.com if you need any help!

 ---